Azure/iot-workshop-asset-tracking/step-003-anomaly-detection/README.md

 Queries in Azure Stream Analytics are expressed in a SQL-like query language.
 We will use it to write a query that "SELECT"s the relevant fields from the the IoT Hub messages, make calls to the anomaly detection function to detect potential anomalies (alongside a confidence score), and then output the results to Event Hub.

-1. Navigate to the Stream Analytics job that you created earlier.

-2. Select **Query** and update the query as follows:
+1. Navigate to the **Query** page of the job, and update the query as follows:

 ```sql
 WITH AnomalyDetectionStep AS